servotronix/stxros/README.md

 ## **Starting the system**

-  - _If you haven’t already done so, make sure you’ve completed the steps in 'Installation and Setup'._
+  _If you haven’t already done so, make sure you’ve completed the steps in 'Installation and Setup'._

  In order to start the robot movement you need to execute the following in your terminal window:

- - Make sure to be in the workspace directory ('stxros')
+ - Make sure to be in the workspace directory. ('stxros')

  - Staring the ROS system with the 'er9' robot connected: